 You probably know that Aspartame, the sweetener used in most diet drinks has been linked to headaches, insomnia, mood problems, stomach disorders, nerve damage, chest pain

-, seizures and tremors.
+, asthma, seizures and tremors.

 But do you know what the other three common ingredients found in fizzy drinks do on your health?

 Here’s why you should avoid drinks with these ingredients

 #1: Phosphates: “Too much phosphoric acid can suck the calcium right out of your bones like juice through a straw.
 And that means fizzy cold

 drink drinkers face a higher risk of osteoporosis in their later years,” warns Health Bytes.

 Phosphates can also rot teeth, increase the risk of kidney stones and even remove paint and rust from metal

 #2: Sodium benzoate:

 Added to fizzy and other soft drinks (even bottled teas) as a preservative, this stuff has been shown to cause cell damage and that could speed the ageing